 Two certificates from Berklee College of Music.
-Enrollment in third certificate.
-Several undergraduate music courses from the College of Saint Rose.
+Undergraduate music study at the College of Saint Rose.
 Local awards and touring nationally.
-Over a dozen five-star google reviews.
+Over FIFTY five-star google reviews.
 I have been teaching for 15 years and have references.
 I've taught dozens of students of all ages.

 Ages 7-80, so far!
 Beginners through intermediate and some advanced players.

 Try a couple teachers.
 But first...make sure you have a list of goals.
 If you are a parent looking for lessons for your children - talk with the teacher and give them an idea of your overall goals for your child/learner - is it singing? overall musicality?
 Guitar strumming?
 College audition? plays/theater? singing and playing at home gatherings?
 Etc.

 How much time will they have to invest in practice?
 Do you have, or can borrow/purchase, a dependable instrument?
 This will assist in making realistic goals.